 - Temperature screenings and health checks are done on all students and visitors prior to entering the building.
 Students have their temperatures taken with non-contact Infrared Forehead Thermometers as they exit their cars, one at a time.

-- Students go directly home if found to have fevers of 100 degrees or more or if, before exiting their car, the parent/guardian answers YES to any of the questions asked by the faculty member (morning carline duty) about their student(s) from our COVID-19 Symptom Screening questionnaire.
+- Students need to go directly home if found to have fevers of 100 degrees or more or if, before exiting their car, the parent/guardian answered YES to any of the COVID-19 Symptom Screening questions submitted online.
 Parents must not give their children fever-reducing medications in the morning, before sending students to school.

 - Students report directly to class.
 Our one long hallway is marked with tape, providing direction for the flow of traffic as well as for the physical distancing that is needed.

 - Students are responsible for bringing their own masks to school.
 Masks must be cleaned nightly if reusable.
+We understand that some students may find it especially difficult to wear a mask due to allergies or other needs.
+Please contact our office if you have concerns.
 Students are given breaks outside of the building as much as possible.

 - Face coverings should align with Queen of Apostles uniform policy (no offensive or inappropriate language or images).

 - Cloth face coverings should be cleaned, or new disposable face coverings should be used each day.